Premier Marine Canada

 Email sent to Steven Corbeil, President, and Ian Kimak, Operations Manager of Premier Marine Canada.

-The email said that the company's suppliers Rizhao Meijia Aquatic and Rizhao Jiayuan are Meijia Group companies and that the Meijia Group has received persons from the Xinjiang region of China under the government's labor transfer program.
+Your suppliers Rizhao Meijia Aquatic Foodstuff Co.
+Ltd. and Rizhao Jiayuan Foodstuff Co.
+Ltd. are Meijia Group companies.
+The Meijia Group has received persons from the Xinjiang Uyghur Autonomous Region of the People’s Republic of China under the state-imposed labor transfer program.
 The United Nations, human rights organizations and academic experts agree that since 2018, the Chinese government has systematically subjected Xinjiang’s predominantly Muslim ethnic minorities to forced labor across the country via state-sanctioned employment schemes which use coercive methods in worker enrollment and obstruct freedom to leave employment.
-The email asked for comment.

 Keith Shadlock, Director of Marketing at PMC, replied: "Thank you for reaching out to us regarding this important matter.
 After a review of our records, we see that our last shipment from Yantai Sanko Fisheries was in 2019, 1 container.
 We have not done business with them since and have no plans to do business with them in the future. "